gelus/scrobMaster/README.md

 		"enter": function(state){this.style.backgroundColor = "blue"},
 			// turn blue when element is entered
 		"exit": function(state){this.style.backgroundColor = "white"},
-			// turn white when elemtn is exited
+			// turn white when element is exited
 		"top": -100
 			// set trigger point to be 100px above each element });